#{ServerName}

 Handy tips for beach days with your doggy

-- Hot days and hot dogs do not go together – leave walks for early morning and evening.
+• Hot days and hot dogs do not go together – leave walks for early mornings and evenings

-- Never, ever leave your dog alone in a car (no matter what the weather is doing).
+• Never leave your dog alone in a car (no matter what the weather is doing)

-- Do not follow your dogs into the sea or rough water, they generally get out of trouble more easily than us.
+• Do not follow your dogs into the sea or rough water, they generally get out of trouble more easily than humans

 Dog-friendly beach holidays

-Whether you're planning on miles of walks along the sand or simply splashing in the sea, there are a whole host of pet-friendly beaches across the UK that welcome both you and your canine chum.
-Stay by the sea at our dog-friendly coastal cottages where you'll be just a few paw prints from the sand and sea.
+Whether you're planning miles of walkies along the sand or simply splashing in the sea, there are a whole host of pet-friendly beaches across the UK that welcome both you and your canine chum.
+Stay by the sea in one of our dog-friendly coastal cottages where you'll be just a few paw prints from the whitewash.
+Click the link below, explore our cottage collection, and start planning your seaside getaway with Fido today.